 Another big problem is out of field teaching, where teachers are asked to teach subjects outside their area of expertise.
 The problem here is not the teachers.
 It's the fact that there's a shortage of teachers in some subjects, such as math and the sciences.

-Another problem is the lack of a good evaluation system for teachers.
+An effective evaluation system for teachers is badly needed.
 A lot of teachers who aren't doing a good job may really care about their students.
-Without an effective evaluation system, teachers really have no way of knowing whether they're effective or not.
+Without an effective evaluation system, teachers really have no way of knowing whether they're doing a good job or not.
 About half of all teachers leave teaching within five years.
 As a result, there are a lot of inexperienced teachers in classrooms.

 Some Causes of America's Education Problems